 OUTLETS AND SWITCHES

 Outlets and switches are how we interact with electricity on a daily basis.
 Whether you’re using an electric weed eater in the yard, a computer in your office, or simple a ceiling light for reading in the living room, a wall switch or outlet is used at some point.
-Ensuring that these outlets in your Tyler, Texas home are nearby, functional, and safe is the duty of every technician at Dynamic Electricians.
+Ensuring that these outlets in your Tyler and Longview, TX home are nearby, functional, and safe is the duty of every technician at Dynamic Electricians.

 The National Electric Code (NEC) requires homes to have an outlet no more than six feet from any point the room.
 This is for convenience, and to reduce the number of power strips and lengths of required cables to reach devices.